 Financial insufficiencies are a major cause for stress worldwide.
 It is not accidental that the eradication of poverty has been a major goal of humanity for a long time.
 Not having enough money can have detrimental effects on most of the other dimensions of wellness.
 You may not be able to afford healthy food and leisure time.
 You may not be able to engage in the activities that elevate you mentally and emotionally.

-You can develop your financial wellness by being aware of your income and expenses.
-Next, you can consider your aspirations and set yourself some goals.
-This would enable you to consider what steps you need to take to improve your financial situation.
+You can develop your financial wellness by developing a wealth vision and mindset and acting accordingly each day.
+Be aware of your income and expenses.
+Consider your aspirations and set yourself some goals.
+This would enable you to identify what steps you need to take to improve your financial situation.

 Occupational (EXTERNAL > HARMONY)